 There are countless schools of thought when it comes to employee performance reviews.
 Ask five different people managers and five HR reps what’s best, and you’re liable to get 10 different answers.
-360s, skip-level reviews, SWOT analyses—they all have their merits.
+360 evaluations, skip-level reviews, SWOT analyses—they all have their merits.

 Here’s the good news: If you’re taking the time to conduct employee reviews, you’re on the right track.
 Giving feedback that helps employees grow and improve is what’s most important.
 But that’s easier with a system, ideally one that’s flexible—and conducive to the behavioral drives and preferences of each employee.